 The Morgan Hill branch held its first annual Speech Trek contest in 2014.
 Contestants are limited to 5-6 minutes to express their thoughts on the given year’s topic.
 (See contest details below.)
 Prizes are awarded to the top three contestants.

-2019 Speech Trek winners.
-L-R: Sabrina Bohnsack (3rd place, Sobrato HS), Diya Khandra (2nd place, Sobrato HS), Sofia Ruster (1st place, Oakwood School)
+2020 Speech Trek winners.
+L-R: Margaret McCann (coach), Danielle Chaisson (3rd place, Sobrato HS), Diya Khandra (2nd place, Sobrato HS), Gelasia Tiwana (1st place, Sobrato HS), Joanne Rooney (contest organizer)

-Following is a video of the 2019 winning speech, by Sofia Ruster.
+Following is a video of the 2020 winning speech, by Gelasia Tiwana

 Speech Trek is open to all high school students in California.
 Girls and boys enrolled in any public or private high school, as well as home schooled students, are eligible to participate.

 Students who were finalists at the state competition in prior years may participate in local Speech Trek competitions, but are ineligible to repeat as state finalists.